 Echocardiography is a highly versatile phenotyping process which makes it the non-invasive tool of choice.
-While other non-invasive (MRI, PET) or invasive (cardiac catheterization, implanted sonometric crystals) techniques can provide superior data in select aspects of cardiovascular phenotyping, none has the versatility that allows rapid and comprehensive evaluation of myocardial, valvular and vascular structure and function in animal models.
+While other non-invasive (MRI, PET) or invasive (cardiac catheterization, implanted telemetry) techniques can provide superior data in select aspects of cardiovascular phenotyping, none has the versatility that allows rapid and comprehensive evaluation of myocardial, valvular and vascular structure and function in animal models as echocardiography does.
 Nevertheless, based on our experience in the Core, we strongly believe that these techniques are complementary and should be used in an integrated manner applied selectively to the specific needs of the projects.

 There has been great progress made in murine echocardiography since the first reports of M-mode images.
 The days of using M-mode images of the left ventricle with very limited spatial resolution as the sole method for evaluating cardiac phenotypes have passed.